jfaylon/enrich-product-backend/README.md

 ### NoSQL (MongoDB) vs SQL

 MongoDB was chosen over traditional SQL databases to handle flexible and evolving product schemas, including user-defined dynamic attributes.
-NoSQL's document model enables rapid iteration and efficient storage of nested, semi-structured data without predefined rigid schemas.
+NoSQL's document model enables rapid iteration and efficient storage and query of nested, semi-structured data without predefined rigid schemas such as querying dynamic, user-generated attributes.
+Another thing, as number products increase, so thus the storage.

+In terms of scaling, NoSQL is better at horizontally scaling while SQL is at vertical scaling.
+It may be easier to add new nodes to MongoDB than upgrade the storage of SQL (which may cause downtime when upgrading).
+Also, as a developer, there are available tools such as in-memory mongodb database that can be built-in the unit tests.
+In-memory SQL databases may have compatibility issues.

 ### Polling vs WebSockets